conradakunga/Blog/_posts/2020-11-09-getting-now-playing-information-from-wqxr-in-net.md

     - API
     - HttpClient
 ---
+**UPDATE: Updated to .NET 7 on 23 Feb 2023**

-I have recently discovered a glorious online streaming radio station, [WXQR - New York's Classical Music Radio Station](https://www.wqxr.org/).
+I have recently discovered a glorious online streaming radio station, [WQXR - New York's Classical Music Radio Station](https://www.wqxr.org/).
 This station streams classical music pretty much 24 hours a day.

 While the site is open, the information of what is playing is displayed both at the top at the bottom of the page.